SamVanTassel/dbdm/README.md

 ## Tone.js

 Currently, DBDM only writes and displays patterns and does not play them back.
-Pressing what would be the mute button in a standard sequencer playes the drums sound.
+Pressing what would be the mute button in a standard sequencer playes that drum's sound.
 Implementing features from the tone.js library to turn the pattern display into a working drum machine is the next goal for this project.

 ### Audio